bright/new-www/content/blog/a-product-designer-who-sees-through-the-code-meet-joanna.md

 * *GIVING A DAMN ABOUT ACCESSIBILITY*, Sheri BYRNE-Haber
 * *Build Better Products: A Modern Approach to Building Successful User-Centered Products* by Laura Klein
 * Polish: *Badania jako podstawa projektowania user experienc*e by Iga Mościchowska, Barbara Rogoś-Turek

+## Figma or Adobe XD… Which one is your favorite and why?

+It's **Figma**, for sure!
+In my view, Adobe has stopped developing as a product. **Figma has surpassed its competitors because they truly focus on implementing user feedback**.
+Also, Figma has a great community that enriches this product.

+I think as well that **Figma makes it easier to collaborate with developers**.
+However, in my opinion, Figma is more oriented toward UI design and product design.
+Adobe Apps are in fact better for graphic designers, who make animations and more artistic stuff.
+So everyone can find something for themselves.

+## Do you see the negative impacts of Adobe taking over Figma?

+In terms of product development, I haven't seen any major issues.
+Obviously, **I can see the commercialization and rising prices of Figma**.
+However, every business wants to earn money.
+I guess that sooner or later Figma had to transform into a more expensive tool.

+## What is your favorite font?